Bionif92/Cursos-de-Programacion/Javascript.md

 - the fix: lazy load that function!

-Lazy Load: instead of exporting the data to the front, import them dinamically call it when it needs:
+Lazy Load: instead of exporting the data to the front, import them dinamically when it is called:
 ````js
 function deleteProduct(productID) {
 	import ('./product-managment.js').then (mod => {